 Please click on the Public Safety Service below to view more information.

-The Brunswick Community College (BCC) Department of Public Safety/Police is a sanctioned, full-service law enforcement agency.
-BCC Police Officers have full power of arrest within the jurisdictional areas of the campus and adjoining streets or highways.
+The Brunswick Community College (BCC) Police Department is a sanctioned, full-service law enforcement agency.
+BCC Police Officers have full powers of arrest within the jurisdictional areas of the campus and adjoining streets or highways.
 They receive their agency commission and authority via NC General Statutes.
 BCC Police Officers provide many services to the campus community that promotes safety and security.

-BCC has adopted Blackboard Connect Notification System as part of its Emergency Notification Plan.
-Blackboard Connect allows BCC administrative personnel to notify faculty, staff and students quickly by sending alerts via text messaging, e-mail and other means should an emergency situation occur that may threaten the college environment.
+BCC has adopted Regroup as part of its Emergency Notification Plan.
+Regroup allows BCC administrative personnel to notify faculty, staff and students quickly by sending alerts via text messaging, e-mail and other means should an emergency situation occur that may threaten the college environment.

 Campus Watch is a program designed to alert the campus community that a formal process for reporting crimes and safety hazard exists on campus.
 Individuals can report incidents to the Police Office in person or phone: 910-755-7330 (extension 7330 by any campus phone).
 If you want to remain anonymous you may call 910-755-7410 (extension 7410 by any campus phone) or by e-mail: email@example.com.